tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

   - `__DEV__` variable is set to false
   - you cannot debug JS remotely

-  so it's almost the same as installing APK.

   ```sh
   $ react-native run-android --variant release
   ```